tetratelabs/wazero/RATIONALE.md

 the wasip2 adapter doesn't populate it (but we don't really know why).

 The only other reason to populate it would be to avoid wasi-libc's stat fanout when it is missing.
-However, the inode for dot-dot is not cached, and is also likely not possible to get on a pseudo file.
-Even if we could get it, we would have to use stat.
-In other words, pre-populating this would have the same cost as waiting for something to call stat instead.
+However, wasi-libc explicitly doesn't fan-out to lstat on the ".." entry on a zero ino.

 Fetching dot-dot's inode despite the above not only doesn't help wasi-libc, but it also hurts languages that don't use it, such as Go.
 These languages would